SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 - The mod identifier should not be animated in any way.

 ### Best practices
 - The mod identifier should have the default color of the PingTracker (white).
+An exception is made for special versions of your mod, which may use a single different color.
+(For example, red for debug builds) _(TODO: Should this be expanded and better defined?)_
 - The mod identifier should use a smaller font size of `<size=50%>`.
 - The mod identifier should be placed after the ping indicator.
 - A mod identifier should be hidden if that mod is disabled or does not have any effect on current gameplay.